BIG-SA/BASH-Intro-2018/notes/4_easy_scripting.md

 done
 ```

 (Note that for simple loops like the one above, there is an excellent tool called `parallel` that does this work for you and distributes it across all available cores.
-The loop here would be written as `parallel 'grep -c "^>" {} >> {}.count' ::: *.fa`.
+The loop here would be written as "`parallel 'grep -c "^>" {} >> {}.count' ::: *.fa`".
 See [here](https://www.gnu.org/software/parallel/) for more details.)

 ## A Final Script